0xrishavsharma/connect/README.md

 # Connect - One step towards friendship

-A minimal decentralised social media app on which you can create your profile, search for your friends, follow people from recommended profiles and much more.
+A minimal decentralised social media app.
+Which has features like creating profile, searching for friends, recommending profiles and much more.

 #### Tech stack used: